 - Rivers Edge Camping and Resort - Somerset

 Leave the crowds behind and enjoy the winding Black River.
-Stop at a local sandbar when you’re feeling lazy and watch the river roll by.
+Stop at a local sandbar to relax and watch the river roll by.

 Beautiful wooded shorelines with rugged rock formations are abundant on the Lower Wisconsin River.
-If you discover a sandbar or island it’s a great chance to take a break and sing a little “On Wisconsin.”
+If you discover a sandbar or island it’s a great chance to take a break.